deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 Assuming it went ahead.
 Costello really, *really* hoped they weren’t destined for a blue-balling on this one.

 “This is Operation LOST CUB,” he said, stooping to put his volumetric projector on the floor before stepping back.
 It promptly filled most of the room with a realistic simulation of the Hunter Ring and the world it girdled.
 “About thirty hours ago, AEC received intelligence on a Hunter megastructure known as the Ring.
 We’re informed that it’s the shipyard responsible for building the Swarm-of-Swarms, and also where most of the Swarm is docked.
-Naturally, it’s so well defended that a conventional assault would be futile.
+Naturally, it’s so well-defended that a conventional assault would be futile.

 “Twenty hours ago,” he continued, “Clan Whitecrest revealed that they have a long-lost agent on board… who’s made contact with half a dozen humans.
 They’re building a Jump Array for us, and if they succeed then we’re going to retrieve them.
 Execution is uncomplicated at first: We jump through, kill anything that has too many legs and teeth, build our own high-powered Array to evac the poor bastards who are already there.
 Then our real mission starts.
 We’ve got…*presents* for the Hunters.
 We’re gonna blow that ring to hell.”